The joke is that Jews go to the movies and eat Chinese on Christmas Day. Not at the Merage JCC.

-Five years ago, JCC Cares, a social action committee at the Merage JCC in Irvine, launched a December 25 Day of Service with a variety of volunteer projects for families and individuals.
+Six years ago, JCC Cares, a social action committee at the Merage JCC in Irvine, launched a December 25 Day of Service with a variety of volunteer projects for families and individuals.
 In its first year, 150 volunteers launched the day of service.
-This year more than 500 hundred volunteers are expected to participate.
+This year more than 550 volunteers are expected to participate.

 Rafael was just two years old the first time he participated in the December 25 Day of Service.
-He, with his mother and father, lined the halls of the JCC baking brownies and decorating cookies to share with firefighters.
-The day “gives us the opportunity to teach our boys the meaning of tikkum olam (the Jewish concept of acts of kindness performed to repair the world) and instill in them what it means to help others,” explains Emily Ryan, Rafael’s mother.
-Together, the family of four, have baked brownies for firefighters, prepared sack lunches with the Heritage Pointe seniors, and packed hospitality bags for families in Puerto Rico.
+He, with his mother and father, lined the halls of the JCC baking brownies to share with firefighters.
+The day “gives us the opportunity to teach our boys the meaning of tikkum olam (the Jewish concept of acts of kindness performed to repair the world) and instill in them what it means to help others,” explains Rafael’s mom, Emily.
+Now a family of four, through the years they have have baked brownies for firefighters, prepared sack lunches with the Heritage Pointe seniors, and packed hospitality bags for families in Puerto Rico.

 Free to the community, the program brings volunteers together to perform tikkun olam (repairing the world) and gemilut hasadim (acts of loving kindness).